Asian Paints Sharad Shamman: Asian Paints Logo and slogan

 For Asian Paints Sharad Shamman, a logo of a young boy playing the dhak(drum) is shown.
 Also among the logos are a face of Maa Durga in monochrome line drawing, little kids playing with balloons etc.

 The slogan for the award is "Shuddha suchi, sustha ruchi'r sera bachai" which means "The best from the artistically efficient and culturally significant", as described by the late poet Shri Subhash Mukhopadhay.
 From that point this has been the main slogan for the award.

 Judges and judgement

-The judges for the award are chosen from a who's who of the Begali Literati and include artists, art critics, writers, actors, politicians, models, singers, poets etc. Notable among those chosen over the years are artist Shuvaprasanna, actors Sabyasachi, Moon Moon Sen, magician P.C.
+The judges for the award are chosen from a who's who of the Bengali Literati and include artists, art critics, writers, actors, politicians, models, singers, poets etc. Notable among those chosen over the years are artist Shuvaprasanna, actors Sabyasachi, Moon Moon Sen, magician P.C.
 Sorcar, vocalist Bratati etc. Puja pandals are requested to submit their application by the 3rd day of the Puja.
 The judges go around the town on the fifth and sixth day and visit all the different Puja pandals.
 On the seventh day 12 finalists are short-listed and their names are declared.
 Finally, on the evening of the eighth day, the winners in the different categories are declared and are handed over with their trophies.